Nats play Marlins tonight

 This Friday William Byrd plays at Bassett (2-1), Franklin County plays at Magna Vista (2-1), Martinsville (1-1) plays at Dan River and Chatham plays at Patrick County (0-2).
 Virginia Tech plays West Virginia Saturday at 12 p.m. and UVA plays at UNC Saturday night at 7:30.

-Miami beat the Nats last night 3-0.
-The Nats are 59-85 on the season, 18 games behind the first-place Braves.
+The Nats beat the Marlins last night 8-2.
+The Nats are 60-85 on the season, 17 games behind the first-place Braves.
 The Nats have won 4 out of their last 10 games.
-There are 18 games left in the season.
-Washington plays the Marlins at home again tonight.
+There are 17 games left in the season.
+Washington plays the Marlins at home today at 1:05 p.m.
+Hear all the action on WHEE-AM1370 or on our listener line at 631-359-9074.